claytantor/claytantor.github.io/_posts/2016-09-10-working-with-deeplearning4j.md

     └── resources
 ```

-# Labeling

 # Recommendations to Skymind

 * Improve the Existing Libraries
-    * Improve and simplify pagination, data ingress and egress utilities for INDArray
+    * Improve and simplify pagination, data ingress and egress utilities for ND4J
     * Enhance Label Mapping and Correlation Capabilities for Network Output and Evaluation
     * Provide unit tests that verify expected results based on datasets.
-* Maturity
+    * Correlation in all examples.
 * Invest In Business Oriented Technical Documentation
 * Hire a Technical Product Owner
 * Create A Safe Space for Your Community
 * Prioritize Customer Success Over Technical Elegance

-# Recommendations to Anyone Considering Skymind As a Vendor
+# Advice to the Founders
+I am very sympathetic to you, more than you probably think.
+I was once young and believed that most people were not doing their part when it came to asking for help, and they aren't.
+But that is normal.
+Remember that if you *show no mercy* and are telling users that they are *wasting your time* and you threaten to ban them just because they asked a question that you are very likely alienating a potential customer.
+My honest recommendation is that you try to be more of a servant and instead of criticizing them, help them with compassion and kindness.
+If you can't do it because your personality doesn't permit it, hire someone who can and don't be customer facing.
+Wether you want to admit it or not you are killing deals before they ever begin.